 - Cook on formal occasions usually wore a glove to hide the scars of his injury.
 See Portrait of Captain James Cook

-This painted Benjamin West most famous, and influential painting.
-The Death of General Wolfe was exhibited at the Royal Academy in 1771 and became one of the most frequently reproduced images of the period.
-West became known for his history paintings, which use expressive figures, colours and compositional schemes to help the spectator to identify with the scene represented.
+The Death of General Wolfe became one of the most frequently reproduced images of the period.
+West became known for his history paintings, which used expressive figures, colors, and compositional schemes to help the spectator to identify with the scene represented.

-He was the second president of the Royal Academy in London, and was offered a knighthood but declined it, believing that he should instead be made a peer.
+He was offered a knighthood but declined it, believing that he should instead be made a peer.
 West died in London, and was buried in St Paul’s Cathedral.